digital-sailors/standard-redirects-for-cloudfront/README.md

 6. In CloudFront edit a **Behaviour** and add a **Lambda Function Association** of type "Event Type" and enter the Lambda function ARN from the previous step.
 7. Wait for the CloudFront distribution to deploy.

-### Manual installation

-1. Create a function called "LATE-standard-redirects-for-cloudfront" in N. Virginia (us-east-1)
-2. Run "npm run deploy"

-This function assumes that your CloudFront distribution handles the URL "/" directly by having the property "Default Root Object" set to "index.html".

 ### Contact

 For any questions or comments, do contact us!